frames.length

 Introduction

-In the next section, I will illustrate how this technique, known as cross-site frame counting, could have potentially exposed your private GitHub repositories.
+In the next section, I will illustrate how this technique, known as cross-site frame counting, could have potentially exposed your private GitHub repositories names and filenames by allowing attackers to infer their existence.

 Methodology